Garry Gillard > genealogy > Frank Reudavey

 REUDAVEY Francis (Frank) Edward

-Frank, born 16 October 1904 in Perth, the eldest child of Henry and Grace Reudavey, was just four years old when the family moved to Jibberding.
-As there were no schools there he was sent to Perth to stay with his mother’s sister and attended Highgate Primary school.
-He also had two terms at Guildford Grammar School, and was there when the chapel was under construction, his name being in the cement under the foundation stone.
+Frank was born 16 October 1904 in Perth, the eldest child of Henry and Grace Reudavey, and was just four years old when the family moved to Jibberding.
+As there were no schools there he was sent to Perth to stay with his mother's sister and attended Highgate Primary school.
+He also had two terms at Guildford Grammar School, and was there when the chapel was under construction, and his name is under the foundation stone.

 In the mid-1930s Frank introduced stock onto his land, starting with 101 ewes and three rams.
 He paid five shillings a head for the ewes and thirty shillings for the rams.
 Frank’s bag house was replaced by a wooden one and later still by a mud brick house.
 The mud bricks were made on the farm.
 There was a lot of trouble with snakes, one getting on the bed once, and they used to keep a big stick in the kitchen because of the goannas.
 The flies were so bad they kept a swat in every room, even the bedroom.